Canals and rivers are a world away from every day. They’re free, open spaces we can all enjoy - and it’s our job at the Trust to keep them that way.

-We are a charity, and we are entrusted to care for 2,000 miles of waterways in England and Wales.
+We are a charity, here to protect over 2,000 miles of waterways in England and Wales.
+We're custodians of a rich, living history but we look forwards to a brighter, better future too.

 On top of maintaining 2,000 miles of canals and rivers, which are often over 200 years old, we are responsible for an enormous network of bridges, embankments, towpaths, aqueducts, docks and reservoirs and more.

-From improving towpaths for cyclists and creating new wildlife habitats to maintaining our distinctive infrastructure, we are constantly working to make our canals and rivers the very best they can be.
+From improving towpaths for cyclists and creating new wildlife habitats to maintaining our distinctive infrastructure, we constantly strive to make our canals and rivers the very best they can be.

 Our waterway network is a national treasure.
 It makes people’s lives better.
 We’re here to ensure that it is protected forever.